 Christopher Skura is a visual artist and art conservator living in New York City.

 Skura has lived in Manhattan since 1995 and has exhibited his work throughout the United States.
 He holds a degree in painting and drawing and a professional certificate in sculpture from the Ringling College of Art and Design and a Liberal Arts degree from New York University.
-Skura has studied ceramic sculpture with Peter Gourfain at Greenwich House Pottery and drawing with Mark Barnett, Nicki Orbach and Leonid Gervits at The Art Students League of New York and stained-glass design and construction at The Peters Valley School of Craft.
+Skura has studied ceramic sculpture with Peter Gourfain at Greenwich House Pottery, drawing with Mark Barnett, Nicki Orbach and Leonid Gervits at The Art Students League of New York and stained-glass design and construction at The Peters Valley School of Craft.
 He is included in many public and private collections.